DavorWade/hexo-theme-lightTae/README.md

 1. Change quote style.
 2. Add pagnition of Archives, Categories and Tags.
 3. Add "fork me on Github".
-4. Add "About" page.
-5. Modify comment from facebook to disqus.
+4. Modify comment from facebook to disqus.

 ## Install